 There are many benefits to window tinting:

-- UV light protection, this protects your skin from damage and the interior of the vehicle from fading
+- UV light protection, this protects your skin from UV damage and the interior of the vehicle from fading

 - Glare reduction

 - Glass shatter protection

 - Solar heat reduction, you’ll use the air-con less as the vehicle is cooler